nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 write it out in a sentence for each text
 	9 words maximum for each
 	don't think too much you don't have enough time for that

+- Better Call Saul
+	- Jimmy McGill to Saul Goodman, Darker Shades Emerge
+- The Martian
+	- Man alone on Mars.
+Solitude is beautiful.
+- The Office
+	- An American Workplace & Hilarious Staff With Eccentricities.